Rinku Sen: Early life and education

 Sen was born in Calcutta, India before her family moved to upstate New York when she was five years old.
 She was raised in New York State and received a B.A. in Women's Studies from Brown University in 1988 and an M.S. in Journalism from Columbia University in 2005.
 During an interview with NBC News, she recalls how her earliest recollections of her life in India were tinged by race.
 She grew up in predominantly white neighborhoods and spent her childhood trying to fit in with her peers.

 She was a student activist at Brown University fighting against race, gender, and class discrimination.
 This is where she started learning how to organize.
 She was a coordinator for the United States Student Association where she trained other student organizers.
-She developed her love for organizing and teaching how to organize here and went on to join the Center for Third World Organizing as a trainer and went through their Movement Activist Apprenticeship.
+She went on to join the Center for Third World Organizing as a trainer and went through their Movement Activist Apprenticeship.